Google Forms Reviews& Product Details

 Google Forms fits into this ethos, allowing you to share, edit, and collaborate on forms across a team or with contacts.
 At the moment, collaboration is the core of sharing, but we hope Google also adds the ability to restrict access to certain users and allow comments on shared surveys.

-Importantly, to get the full power of Google Workspace, you will need to pay a subscription.
+Importantly, you will need to pay a subscription to get the full power of Google Workspace.

 Considering Google is a leader in enterprise data, such as Google Analytics, Forms is surprisingly sparse in analysis tools.
 For example, you can see the progress of your surveys and other data, but you can only see it in a single graph display.

-Although, thanks to Google Drive and Google Workspace, you can tap directly into Google Sheets and see survey responses in a spreadsheet.
+Although thanks to Google Drive and Google Workspace, you can tap into Google Sheets and see survey responses in a spreadsheet.

-In Sheets, it is possible to dive deeper into the data by leveraging visualizations and pivot tables.
-In a nice touch, this same support extends to Microsoft’s Excel thanks to the Office 365 integration in Google Forms.
+Sheets can dive deeper into the data by leveraging visualizations and pivot tables.
+In a nice touch, this same support extends to Microsoft Excel thanks to the Office 365 integration in Google Forms.

-There is no doubt this is the most robust free survey tool you can get.
+Undoubtedly, this is the most robust free survey tool you can get.
 However, it also displays the limitations of being a free app and misses some core features.
-To get those features, you will have to pay for a service like Zoho Survey or SurveyMonkey.
+To get those features, you must pay for a service like Zoho Survey or SurveyMonkey.

 Because Google Forms is a part of Google Workspace, it does not need the same level of third-party integration as some other survey creation platforms.
 Still, Forms integrates seamlessly with other Google applications such as Docs, Sheets, Slides, Gmail, Calendar, and Google Drive.
 In addition, thanks to supporting Microsoft Office, you can also tap into apps like Excel.

-Zappier also carries support for Google Forms, providing you with tools to create hundreds of Google Forms automation for your favorite apps.
+Zappier also supports Google Forms, providing tools to create hundreds of Google Forms automation for your favorite apps.

-As discussed in this review, Google Forms is an excellent free survey tool, but it has limitations.
+As discussed in this review, Google Forms is an excellent free survey tool but has limitations.
 In terms of free options, nothing can compete with Google’s software.
 However, if you are willing to spend money for a complete survey platform, some options far exceed the capabilities of Google Forms.

-Zoho Survey is one alternative to Google Forms, providing a solid set of tools that cover far more areas of survey creation, customization, and editing.
+Zoho Survey is one alternative to Google Forms, providing a solid set of tools that cover many areas of survey creation, customization, and editing.
 But, there are other alternatives like:

 Google Forms Review Conclusion

 The Google Forms survey app is not easy to review.
 It is both amazing and lacking.
-Because it is a free app, it misses some pro-level features that you would find on paid services.
-However, it is hard to really lament these omissions because the app is free.
-When you consider the cost, Google Forms is the best free survey tool on the market.
+Because it is a free app, it misses some pro-level features you would find on paid services.
+However, lamenting these omissions is hard because the app is free.
+When considering the cost, Google Forms is the best free survey tool on the market.